PabloFLPs/http-proxy/README.md

 # Proxy Server Project

+**Tutorial Reference:** [How an HTTP Proxy works and How to Build one?](https://www.youtube.com/watch?v=KOibBdrdyY0)

-### Summary:
+### Proxy Server
 A Proxy server is a server that acts as a middle layer when requesting data from a 3rd party API.
 In building a proxy server, you will create a server that requests data from an external API and serves the user that information.

-**Tutorial Reference:** [How an HTTP Proxy works and How to Build one?](https://www.youtube.com/watch?v=KOibBdrdyY0)

-**Tools Needed:**
-- Programming language of your choice (NodeJS, PHP, Python etc);
-- Postman for API testing.

-**What you will learn:**
-- CORS vs SOP;
-- Building a proxy server;
-- Working with Fetch API in NodeJS;
-- Fetching data from a third party API;
-- Working with databases.

-# Proxy Server
-A Proxy is a server application that exists as an intermediate between client resources requesting and the server that provides these resources.
+A Proxy is an application that exists as an intermediate between client resources requesting and the server that provides these resources.
 Instead of connecting directly to the destiny server/application, the Proxy make the intermediate way and controls the complexity of the connection.
 ```
 User <------> Proxy <-----> Internet Domain
 ```